rootfragment/prism/learning_progress/12-slow_rainbowtable/README.md

 - Learning how DBM databases work in Python.
 - Understanding the basics of rainbow table-like storage.
 - Demonstrating why naive approaches do not scale well.

+## Result
+- Painfully slow , didnt have enough patience to sit through the process.